 Lucid dreaming is a fun activity that anyone can learn.
 It also has many real world benefits.
 But, many people are worried that if they learn to lucid dream they may somehow be in danger.
-The most common concern associated with lucid dreaming is dying in the real world because you die in the dream.
-Is there any basis of fact in this worry?
-Can you die in a lucid dream?
+The most common concern associated with lucid dreaming is dying in the real world if you die in the dream.

-The truth about dying in a lucid dream
+The truth about what happens if you die in a lucid dream

 If you die in a lucid dream, or a regular dream, you will not die in real life.

-Can getting hurt in a lucid dream cause you physical harm?
+Getting hurt in a lucid dream can cause you no physical harm

 There is no physical harm that can come to you from dreaming whether the dreams be regular or lucid.